- About Us

 Enroll in the Radiologic Technologist Training Program at Cambridge

-	With training from Cambridge, you’ll be prepared to jumpstart your career as a Radiologic Technologist with a degree.
+With the training you’ll receive on campus at Cambridge Health, along with hands-on experience gained at our Miami clinic and throughout southern Florida, you’ll be prepared to earn your degree and jumpstart your career as a Radiologic Technologist.
 We’re ready to help you through every step of the enrollment process.

 Would You Like More Information Or Do You Have Questions?

 Don’t hesitate to contact us!
 We’d be happy to help.

 The mission of the Radiology Program is to provide each student with both the knowledge and skills needed to meet and/or exceed the minimum entry-level requirements to perform as Radiologic Technologists.

 Radiologic Technology Program Goals

 - Goal 1: Students will be clinically competent.